 Responding to chargebacks

 Once you understand the reason code associated with a chargeback, you can understand the root cause of the dispute and submit a response that includes the appropriate compelling evidence that gives you a higher chance to win the case.
-For example, let’s say a guest is charged for a no show fee and they raise a chargeback request with their bank.
+For example, let’s say a guest is charged a no-show fee and they raise a chargeback request with their bank.
 The reason code will tell you it’s for a no show, and you’ll be able to provide evidence that the guest didn’t arrive and that they were made aware in advance of the fees for not showing up for their reservation.

 Knowing chargeback codes can help businesses to understand how to avoid them in the future, as well as what needs to be improved from process perspective – and how you can do it.